Hawaii Hot Springs - Puna

 puna hot springs stairway

-It is great fun to snorkle in the warm water and see the fish swim underfoot.
+It is fun to snorkle in the warm water and see fish swimming underfoot.

 puna hot springs fish